Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs: On the rainbow connection number of block graphs

+Figure~\ref{fig:tight_approx_example} (a) illustrates the previous claim: the block graph $G$ has two peripheral vertices adjacent to a cut vertex $s$.
+Both the edges $(x,s)$ and $(y,s)$ would have to receive the same color in a rainbow coloring of $G$ using $\diam(G)$ colors, but then there is no way to rainbow-connect $x$ and $y$ without introducing new colors.
+(Here, Figure~\ref{fig:tight_approx_example} (a) also shows the bound from Theorem~\ref{thm_rc_upper_bound} is tight).

-We will then characterize the bridgeless block graphs having a rainbow connection number 2, 3, or 4.
+We will then characterize the bridgeless block graphs having a rainbow connection number 2, 3, or~4.
 The following also determines exactly the rainbow connection number of the \emph{windmill graph} $K^{(m)}_n$ ($n > 3$), which consists of $m$ copies of $K_n$ with one vertex in common.

-\begin{theorem} Let $G$ be a bridgeless block graph, and let $k$ a positive integer such that $k \leq 4$.
-Deciding whether $\rc(G) = k$ is in $\P$. \end{theorem} \begin{proof} It is enough to consider bridgeless block graphs with diameter at most 4.
-For every value of $d = \diam(G) \leq 4$, we will give an efficient algorithm for optimally rainbow coloring the given block graph $G$. \begin{itemize} \item Case $d = 1$.
-Trivial.
+\begin{theorem} Let $G$ be a bridgeless block graph.
+Deciding whether $\rc(G) = k$ is in $\P$ for $k \in \{1,2,3,4\}$. \end{theorem} \begin{proof} As $k \leq 4$, it is enough to consider bridgeless block graphs with diameter $d = \diam(G) \leq 4$.
+In what follows, we show how such graphs are efficiently and optimally colored. \begin{itemize} \item Case $d = 1$.
+Trivial as $G$ is complete.

 \item Case $d = 2$.
 If $G$ has exactly 2 blocks, it is easy to see that $\rc(G) = 2$.
 Moreover, if the graph has $\rc(G) = 2$, it must have exactly 2 blocks.
-Suppose this is was not the case, i.e.\ $G$ has at least 3 blocks and $\rc(G) = 2$.
-By an argument similar to Theorem~\ref{thm_sep_touching_two_pvertices}, this leads to a contradiction.
+Suppose this is was not the case, i.e., $G$ has at least 3 blocks and $\rc(G) = 2$.
+By an argument similar to Lemma~\ref{thm_sep_touching_two_pvertices}, this leads to a contradiction.
 Thus, $\rc(G) = 2$ if and only if $G$ has exactly 2 blocks.
 When $G$ consists of 3 or more blocks, we will show that $\rc(G) = 3$.
-Let $\mathcal{K}$ be the set of all blocks of $G$, and let $a$ be the unique central vertex of $G$.
-For each $K \in \mathcal{K}$, color one edge incident to $a$ with the color $c_1$, and every other incident edge with the color $c_2$.
-Then color every uncolored edge of $G$ with the color $c_3$.
-To see this is a rainbow coloring of $G$, observe there is a rainbow path from any vertex to the central vertex $a$ avoiding a particular color in $\{c_1,c_2,c_3\}$.
+Let $\mathcal{B}$ be the set of all blocks of $G$, and let $a$ be the unique central vertex of $G$.
+For each $B \in \mathcal{B}$, color one edge incident to $a$ with color $c_1$, and every other incident edge with color $c_2$.
+Finally, color every uncolored edge of $G$ with color $c_3$.
+To see $G$ is rainbow-connected, observe there is a rainbow path from any vertex to the central vertex $a$ avoiding a particular color in $\{c_1,c_2,c_3\}$.